shblue21/vscode-spotbugs/README.md

 - Analyze a single file or an entire workspace (Maven/Gradle projects)
 - Group findings by category and pattern with severity icons
-- Navigate to bug locations in source files
+- Navigate to bug locations in source files with matching diagnostics/squiggles
+- Export filtered findings to SARIF for code scanning tools

 ## Requirements